-Get an ID Token
+Get ID Tokens

 - Quickstarts: The easiest way to implement authentication, which can show you how to use dfn data-key="universal-login">Universal Login, the Lock widget, and Auth0's language and framework-specific SDKs.
 Our Lock documentation and Auth0.js documentation both provide specifics about retrieving an ID Token after authentication.

 - Authentication API: If you prefer to roll your own, you can call our API directly.
 First, you need to know which flow to use before following the appropriate flow tutorial.

 You control which claims about the authenticated user are included in the ID Token consumed by your application by including specific OpenID Connect Scopes in the